python/typing/docs/source/modernizing.rst

 .. note::

     :python:`from __future__ import annotations` is available since Python 3.7.
-    This will only work inside type annotations, while quoting is still required outside.
+    This only has an effect inside type annotations, while quoting is still required outside.
 For example, this example runs on Python 3.7 and up, although the pipe operator was only introduced in Python 3.10::